ministryofjustice/care-arrangement-plan/architecture-docs/README.md

 data more permanently, allowing users to come back and edit it.
 A suggested architecture is below.

 ![POST-MVS Technical Architecture Diagram](./assets/post-mvs-technical-architecture.svg)

+> [!NOTE]
+> These diagrams simplify the kubernetes cluster, reducing the application to a single block

 ## Architecture Decision Records